tanaka-mambinge/wa_cloud_py/README.md

   # verify access token

  def post(self):
     message = whatsapp.parse(request.data)

+    # check if message is not None
     if not isinstance(message, NoneType):

        # process text message
       if message.type == MessageType.TEXT:
-        # do something with text message

-      if message.type == MessageType.Order:
-        # do something with order message
+        # do something with message
 ```

 ### Supported message types

+Messages can be one of the following types:

 - Order - `MessageType.ORDER`
 - Text - `MessageType.TEXT`